ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 These symmetric atlases, comprising both multimodal image data and anatomical segmentations defined by developmental ontology, sample the mouse embryonic days (E) 11.5, E13.5, E15.5, E18.5 and postnatal day (P) 4, P14, and P56.
-Modalities include at least four MRI contrasts and light sheet flourescence miscroscopy (LSFM) per developmental stage.
-Gene expression and other cell type data were mapped to the corresponding developmental time point to guide the associated anatomical parcellations.
+Modalities include light sheet flourescence miscroscopy (LSFM) and at least four MRI contrasts per developmental stage.
+Anatomical parcellations are also available for each time point and were generated from ANTsX-based mappings of gene expression and other cell type data.
 The P56 template was integrated with the Allen CCFv3 to further increase the practical utility of the DevCCF.
 These processes, specifically template generation and multi-modal image mapping, were performed using ANTsX functionality in the presence of previously noted image mapping difficulties (e.g., missing slices, tissue distortion).

-Given the temporal gaps in the discrete set of developmental atlases with the potential to add additional time points, we discuss the strategy of the current DevCCF template generation described previously [@Kronman:2023aa] and provide additional information for the interested reader for potential future template generation.
-Related, we also provide a complementary strategy for inferring correspondence and mapping information within the temporally continuous domain spanned and sampled by the existing set of embryonic and postnatal atlas brains of the DevCCF.
-Recently developed ANTsX functionality includes the generation of a diffeomorphic velocity flow transformation model [@Joshi:2000aa] spanning developmental stages where mappings between any two continuous time points within the span bounded by the E11.5 and P56 atlases is determined by integration of the optimized velocity field [@Beg:2005aa].
-Such transformations permit the possibility of virtual templates generated between available developmental stages.
+Given the temporal gaps in the discrete set of developmental atlases with the potential for additional interpolative time points, we discuss the strategy of the current DevCCF template generation described in [@Kronman:2023aa] and provide additional information for the interested reader.
+Related, we also provide an open-source framework, through ANTsX, for inferring correspondence within the temporally continuous domain sampled by the existing set of embryonic and postnatal atlases of the DevCCF.
+This recently developed ANTsX functionality permits the generation of a diffeomorphic velocity flow transformation model [@Beg:2005aa], with variation based on the ideas introduced previously [@Tustison:2013ac].
+The resulting time-parameterized velocity field spans the stages of the DevCCF where mappings between any two continuous time points within the span bounded by the E11.5 and P56 atlases is determined by integration of the optimized velocity field.
+This functionality is available through ANTsX (via R and Python ANTsX packages) with a dedicated GitHub repository that contains all data, scripts, and other guidance necessary to both reproduce what is described below and to illustrate how future researchers can incorporate additional atlases into a more densely sampled model in a straightforward manner.

 \clearpage
 \newpage